CBergane/rock-paper-scissor-lizard-spock/README.md

 * This website is a simple and short fun game of the classic game "Rock, Paper, Scissors" but with added two more choices.

-* You play against the game itself with 5 choices, first to 10 wins will take home the victory.
+* You play against the game itself with 5 choices, you chose a level of difficulty, easy, medium or hard.

 ### Audience Story

-* The player experience of the site is just to understand what to do easily without explanation.
+* The player's experience of the site is just to understand what to do easily without explanation.

-* If there is any question about the rules there is an easy to find button that explains what the rules are.
+* If there is any question about the rules there is an easy-to-find button that explains what the rules are.

+* If you want to submit any opinions or comments you have a form to fill out.

 ### Color Scheme
 ![Color Scheme image](assets/readme/colors.jpeg)